daymos/notificationFeedInterface/README.md

 npm install

 # serve with hot reload at localhost:8080
-# this will also launch a server at localhost:3000 that updates teh view via a socket
+# this will also launch three servers at localhost:3001,  localhost:3002, localhost:3003 that updates the view via a socket
 npm run dev

 # build for production with minification